Felicia (plant): Longistylus

 The section Longistylus consists of erect, branching, annual or biennial plants with oppositely set leaves lower and alternately set leaves nearer the top, both types hairy, lancet-shaped, with entire or toothed margins.
-Stems carry many, small heads with white or yellow ligulate florets and yellow disc florets, surrounded by an involucre of four whorls of bracts.
-The small cypselas are crowned by pappus that consists of dehyscent, almost feathery bristles.
+Stems carry many small heads with white or yellow ligulate florets and yellow disc florets, surrounded by an involucre of four whorls of bracts.
+The small cypselas are crowned by pappus that consists of dehiscent, almost feathery bristles.
 The six species can be found from Namibia to southern Angola, and Zimbabwe through Malawi to Uganda.

 Neodetris

-The species of the section Neodetris are erect, rarely creeping or hanging annual or perennial herbs or shrubs, mostly with flat, hairy leaves with an etire margin, sometimes with teeth and rarely with hairless or succulent leaves.
+The species of the section Neodetris are erect, rarely creeping or hanging annual or perennial herbs or shrubs, mostly with flat, hairy leaves with an entire margin, sometimes with teeth and rarely with hairless or succulent leaves.
 The flower heads are small to relatively big, with blue or white, sometimes violet ligulate florets and yellow, very rarely reddish brown or dark blue, disc florets encircled by an involucre of two whorls of bracts.
-The pappus that crowns the brown to black, medium size, shortly haired cypselas is mostly dehyscent, and pappus is absent in the ligulate florets.
+The pappus that crowns the brown to black, medium size, shortly haired cypselas is mostly dehiscent, and pappus is absent in the ligulate florets.
 The 31 species are concentrated in the greater Cape area, extending from Lüderitz in Namibia to Durban.

 Differences with related genera

 Printzia has tailed anthers and blunt style branches that are only downy at their tips, while Felicia has tail-less anthers and pointy style branches that are downy over the entire length.
 Garuleum lacks bristles on its cypselas and has finely pinnate leaves, while Felicia has cypselas crowned by one row of hair-like bristles and mostly entire leaves, sometimes with deep cutting teeth.
 Amellus has pappus consisting of scales and bristles, while Felicia only has bristles.
-The species of Polyarrhena have a strong likeness to the species of Felicia section Anhebecarpaea, but have bisexual ligulate florets, that are white, and have a pink wash on the outer surface, and male or fully infertile disc florets, while in the section Anhebecarpaea ligulate florets are female and blue-purple in color and the disc florets are bisexual and do set seed.
+The species of Polyarrhena have a strong likeness to the species of Felicia section Anhebecarpaea, but have bisexual ligulate florets, that are white and have a pink wash on the outer surface, and male or fully infertile disc florets, while, in the section Anhebecarpaea, ligulate florets are female and blue-purple in color and the disc florets are bisexual and do set seed.